Dunston Power Station: Design and specification

 The station was of a similar design to other local power stations at Carville and Lemington, and was a large triple-gabled brick building.
-However Dunston A was built several years after the other local stations, and so because of advances in power station design, was larger and was able to produce more electricity than the others.
+However, Dunston A was built several years after the other local stations, and so because of advances in power station design, was larger and was able to produce more electricity than the others.
 The station was originally equipped with two turbo-alternators rated at 7.2 megawatts (MW), made by AEG of Germany, and two turbo alternators rated at 6.25 MW and 13.2 MW, made by Brown Boveri of Switzerland, for a total generating capacity of 33.85 MW.
-The turbo alternators were supplied with steam from 24 coal burning Babcock & Wilcox marine water-tube boilers.
+The turbo alternators were supplied with steam from 24 coal-burning Babcock & Wilcox marine water-tube boilers.

 Low temperature carbonisation plant

-In 1925, NESCo set up separate plant at the power station for the low temperature carbonisation treatment of coal, before being burned in boilers and the steam used for electricity generation.
+In 1925, NESCo set up a separate plant at the power station for the low-temperature carbonisation treatment of coal, before being burned in boilers and the steam used for electricity generation.
 The treatment plant was manufactured by Babcock & Wilcox, and set up in a self-contained boiler house which contained four boilers, four retorts and pulverising mills.
 The building was also fitted with gas-stripping and by-product plants.
 The carbonising plant could handle up to 100 tonnes of coal per day, while its boilers produced 78,000 lb of steam per hour.
 This plant was extended in 1931.